NdakoAdama/alx-low_level_programming/0x00-hello_world/README.md

 A script that runs a C file through the preprocessor and save the result into another file A script that that compiles a C file but does not linkA script that generates the assembly code of a C code and save it in an output file
+A script that compiles a C file and creates an executable named cisfun